Rational Curves on Del Pezzo Manifolds: Interpolating points on a genus one curve

-\textit{Proof.} First, let us spell out the construction of the map $\varphi_S$ in the statement.
-The ${\mathscr O}_X$-modules homomorphism $H^0({\mathscr O}(1)) \otimes {\mathscr O}_X \to {\mathscr O}(1)$ pulls back via $f$ to a map $H^0({\mathscr O}(1)) \otimes {\mathscr O}_C \to f^*{\mathscr O}(1)$.
+\begin{proof} First, let us spell out the construction of the map $\varphi_S$ in the statement.
+The ${\mathscr O}_X$-modules homomorphism $\text{H}^0({\mathscr O}(1)) \otimes {\mathscr O}_X \to {\mathscr O}(1)$ pulls back via $f$ to a map $\text{H}^0({\mathscr O}(1)) \otimes {\mathscr O}_C \to f^*{\mathscr O}(1)$.
 By the adjoint property, we get an ${\mathscr O}_S$-modules homomorphism

-This map composed further with $\pi_*f^*{\mathscr O}(1) \to \pi_*(f^*{\mathscr O}(1)|_D)$ vanishes on $V \otimes {\mathscr O}_S$, so it induces an ${\mathscr O}_S$-modules homomorphism $\varphi_S:V \otimes {\mathscr O}_S \to \pi_*(f^*{\mathscr O}(1) \otimes {\mathscr O}_C(-D)) = \pi_*L$.
+This map composed further with $\pi_*f^*{\mathscr O}(1) \to \pi_*(f^*{\mathscr O}(1)|_D)$ vanishes on $V \otimes {\mathscr O}_S$, so it induces an ${\mathscr O}_S$-modules homomorphism $\varphi_S:V \otimes {\mathscr O}_S \to \pi_*(f^*{\mathscr O}(1) \otimes {\mathscr O}_C(-D)) = \pi_*{\mathscr L}$.
 For any closed point $s \in S$, the map

 is nonzero; otherwise, the image of $f_s$ would be contained inside $E$, which is impossible.
-However, $L_s$ is trivial by Lemma 4.1 meaning that the rightmost term above is $1$-dimensional, so the composed map above is surjective.
+However, ${\mathscr L}_s$ is trivial by lemma \ref{4.1} meaning that the rightmost term above is $1$-dimensional, so the composed map above is surjective.

 Furthermore, the second map in the composition has to be surjective as well, so by the cohomology and base change theorem, it is actually an isomorphism.
 By the same theorem, this property extends automatically to the non-closed points.
-The $\pi$-pushorward of any torsion-free sheaf on $C$ is torsion free as well, so $\pi_*L$ is torsion free.
+The $\pi$-pushorward of any torsion-free sheaf on $C$ is torsion free as well, so $\pi_*{\mathscr L}$ is torsion free.
 Together with